NadirEM/graphs_ENSTA/README.md

 run "./tp1 graph.txt triangle"

 # TP 2
-## Exrecices 1
+## Exercise 1
-In this exercice we use the "Epinions social networkopinion" data http://snap.stanford.edu/data/soc-Epinions1.html.
+In this exercise we use the "Epinions social network opinion" data http://snap.stanford.edu/data/soc-Epinions1.html.

 To generate the results run